hyperledger-archives/grid-rfcs/text/0000-core-subteam.md

 # Summary
 [summary]: #summary

-Create a new Core subteam to shepherd technical RFCs through the RFC process, and make technical governance decisions; technical topics include those related to the design and architecture of Grid.
-This team is responsible for ensuring long-term architectural consistency with the existing Grid code and overall project direction adopted by the Root team.
+Create a new Grid Core subteam to shepherd technical RFCs through the RFC process, and make technical governance decisions; technical topics include those related to the design and architecture of Grid.
+This team is responsible for ensuring long-term architectural consistency with the existing Grid code and overall project direction adopted by the Grid Root team.

-The Core subteam shall be the default subteam for technical decisions in absence of another appropriate subteam.
+The Grid Core subteam shall be the default subteam for technical decisions in absence of another appropriate subteam.

 # Motivation